The implementation of the Cargo Tracking Note (CTN) is due to take off today, 15th October 2018.

 The latest opposition to the CTN is from a member of the Ghana Institute of Freight Forwarders who has filed a suit at the Supreme Court against the system.

-Under this system, shipping lines are to provide CTN numbers on all Bills of Lading.
+Under this quote from a logistics company, shipping lines are to provide CTN numbers on all Bills of Lading.

-Also, Shippers and Freight Forwarders at the various ports of loading are to provide detailed and timely information on all shipments to Ghana in advance on the Global Online Platform made available for the purpose.
+Also, Shippers and Freight Forwarders at the various ports of loading are to provide detailed and timely information which customers can find out more on all shipments to Ghana in advance on the Global Online Platform made available for the purpose.

 According to the GRA, the CTN will provide data to Ghana Customs and other Stakeholders in advance to enable Cargo Review Processes in a manner that ensures;